 from the Reverse to the Obverse.

 Reverse Inscriptions for the Pennsylvania Quarter:

 |E. Pluribus Unum|

 |United States of America|

 |Weight:|| 0.182 troy ounce [5.670 g]|

 America-the-Beautiful Quarter Series:

-(located in south-central Pennsylvania) will be issued in 2011.
-It will be the second coin issued in 2011 and
+(located in south-central Pennsylvania) were issued in 2011, the second coin issued in 2011 and

 Vicksburg National Military Park (Mississippi) & Chickasaw National Recreation Area (Oklahoma).